Demos-the-NES/Town-Of-Us-R/README.md

 ### **Team: Crewmates**

 The Psychic is a Crewmate that can predict who will die this round.\
-Upon correctly predicting a death, the Psychic will learn the role of the killer of their prediction.
+Upon correctly predicting a death, the Psychic will learn not who, but what role killed thier prediction.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|